 not available for surgical tumour resection activity)

 - Stage at diagnosis - TNM stage at diagnosis (only available for some cancer groups and/or for some of the cases within each cancer group, as detailed above;

 is based on patient's postcode at diagnosis for incidence and treatment proportions data.
 For surgical tumour resection activity,

 cancer alliance is based on the provider recorded for the procedure.

-There are six pages at the top of the dashboard: Introduction; Uses and Limitations; Summary; Demographic factors; Time to treatment - Demographics and Geography.
+There are seven pages at the top of the dashboard: Introduction; Uses and Limitations; Summary; Update log; Demographic factors; Time to treatment - Demographics and Geography.